temach/jplang/moonspeak/README.txt

-Basically when writing code the idea is to have "declaration mimic use" (an old idea from C language), however is it really wroth it?
+Basically when writing code the idea is to have "declaration mimic use".
+Which is an old idea from C language, see: http://ptgmedia.pearsoncmg.com/images/9780131774292/samplepages/0131774298.pdf However is it worth it?
 On the one hand you want "when you see it you know how to use it" effect, on the other this needlesly comingles two things that are separate: declaration is one thing, use is another.